 Her research focuses on studying ways to better detect and manage early disease relapse, particularly acute myeloid leukemia, or AML, in children.
 In the Meshinchi Laboratory, she is working to develop a test to evaluate treatment response, and predict disease progression and survival outcome in transplant patients.

-Her fellowship began April 1 and is up for renewal after a year.
+Her fellowship began on April 1 and is up for renewal after a year.

 Kristen Woodward / Fred Hutch News Service